 This situation requires a careful balancing act between transparency and protecting the ongoing sale process:

 - Reassure, Don’t Reveal: Focus on the business’s continuity.
 Emphasize the steps you’re taking to ensure a smooth transition and maintain the quality of service they’ve come to expect.
-Avoid confirming or denying the sale directly unless absolutely necessary.
+Avoid confirming or denying the sale directly unless necessary.

 - Highlight Long-Term Benefits: If appropriate, frame the potential sale as an opportunity for the business to grow and improve its offerings, ultimately benefiting the customer.